 |Community homes like Crossroads offer a home-like atmosphere and round-the-clock support.

-Our 11 community homes provide 24-hour staffing in a home-like atmosphere for people unable to live independently.
+Our 17 community homes provide 24-hour staffing in a home-like atmosphere for people unable to live independently.
 Here, clients can develop life-skills by contributing to the smooth running of the home through activities such as food shopping and preparation, meal service, common-area cleaning and even gardening.
 Our compassionate and trained staff work alongside them as partners in their recovery, providing support, life-skills coaching, medication administration and crisis management.

 |Pacific Coast Apartments in downtown Vancouver caters in particular to vulnerable young people.

 Coast’s staffed supported apartments provide safe, affordable permanent homes to people living with persistent mental illness, such as an affective disorder or schizophrenia.
 Many of these clients were homeless or at risk of homelessness due to their illness.
 These vibrant, collaborative communities are supported by trained and accredited Coast community health workers who encourage clients to contribute through regular tenant meetings and other community involvement.
 Some also offer meal and laundry services.
 Clients and staff also work together to develop an individualized recovery plan that focuses on expanding life-skills such as budgeting, cooking and medication and time management.

 |Coast is proud to have assumed responsibility for Alouette Housing in Maple Ridge in spring 2017.

 Thanks to donors and grants, Coast is able to operate a team of program coordinators and community mental health workers who support more than 156 people with mental illness who are living in private market rental suites.
 While these clients receive rent subsidies from the government allowing them to live within the community, they rely on support from Coast to find suitable homes, stay connected to community resources, and help manage their mental and physical health so that they can maintain their independence.

 |Our 12 cottages on the grounds of the former Riverview Hospital serve 41 clients.

-Coast’s residential Rehabilitation and Recovery Program operates out of the Hillside and Brookside cottages on the grounds of the former Riverview Hospital in Coquitlam.
-The program supports 15 women and 25 men with severe mental illnesses as well as addiction who are working towards recovery.
+Coast’s residential Recovery and Rehabilitation Program operates out of the Hillside and Brookside properties located on səmiq̓wəʔelə.
+The program supports 15 women and 25 men with severe mental illnesses and addiction who are working towards recovery.
 Clients are referred to our program from either the Burnaby Centre for Mental Health and Addictions or the Heartwood Treatment Centre for Women.